Bira/octopus-carnival/_posts/2022-07-23-elemental.md

 lessers.
 The more powerful versions are pretty much the kind of thing you can write yourself using the standard monster leveling rules.

+Like all other elementals, they fit easily into any adventure or encounter that also features someone who could conceivably summon and bind them.
+They also work well as "widlife" in the Elemental Chaos.

+[1]: {{ "/projects/mm3-4e" | relative_url }}
 [2]: {{ "/2020/02/16/elemental.html" | relative_url }}